New Ileostomy Question on Leakage

 Beachboy

-Good points by Hisbiscus.
+Good points by Hibiscus.

 Wash hands well with soap that has no fragrance, lotions, or dyes.
 These chemicals will interfere with wafer adhesion.
 I use Cetaphil bar soap.

 You might try a moldable barrier ring instead of paste.
-I use Coloplast Brava moldable ring, 2 inch diameter.
+I use Coloplast Brava moldable ring, 2-inch diameter.
 You might have to wait until your stitches are removed.
 You don't want to pull anything out.

 Are you using a support belt?
 Hollister makes a thin elastic belt that clips onto the bag, holding it secure.
-I wear one everyday.
+I wear one every day.

-Also hold the wafer against your stomach on the side opposite your stoma for a minute to warm it up, then remove the plastic backing and fit it onto your stoma.
+Also, hold the wafer against your stomach on the side opposite your stoma for a minute to warm it up, then remove the plastic backing and fit it onto your stoma.

 You can order support belts from your ostomy product supplier.